matthijskooijman/arduino-lmic/README.md

 that, make sure to revert commit 7561aa74c (Do not invert I/Q signals to allow communication between nodes).

+At this time, this code needs an hourly build of the Arduino IDE (or 1.6.6 once it is released), since that enables C99 code to be compiled.

 Connections
 -----------
 Note that the SX1272 module runs at 3.3V and likely does not like 5V on